 I’ve tried powdered deodorant.
 I’ve tried making my own.
-I’ve tried it all and none of them work for me, except the natural ones made my Green Goo and Native, but of course they come in a plastic casing…
+I’ve tried it all and none of them work for me, except the natural ones made by Green Goo and Native, but of course, they come in a plastic casing…

 I’ve been trying to think of ways to reuse those casings but have failed so far… If you have any ideas I’d love to hear them in the comments!